 Sessions 1, 2, & 3

 By session 4, treatment begins.
 At this stage, you will see significant engagement from the therapist, a plan for moving forward, and you soon after you should start seeing progress.
-If you’re not seeing any progress by session #5 you should talk to your therapist about this.
+This stage of therapy can last anywhere from a few months to upwards of a year, depending on what your therapeutic goals are.
+If you’re not seeing any progress by session #6 you should talk to your therapist about this.
 If you don’t feel comfortable talking with your therapist, please call us at 612-787-2832.
-Read the answer to #5 to learn more about how long it usually takes to meet therapeutic goals.

 When Treatment Goals Are Met